Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/concepts/GeneralConcepts/graph.md

 * The ephemeral state of the graph.

-Materia graphs are directed acyclic graphs (DAG) that evaluate lazily.
+The graphs are directed acyclic graphs (DAG) that evaluate lazily.